Tinbeerwah, Queensland: Geography

 The Cooroy-Noosa Road runs through from west (Lake Macdonald) to east (Tewantin).

 Mount Tinbeerwah is in the north of locality rising 265 m above sea level.

 The north of the locality is within the Tewantin National Park.

 History

 The name Tinbeerwah is Aboriginal for "place of grasstrees" or "high hill climbing up".

-Tinbeerwah Provisional School opened on 2 September 1914.
+Tinbeerwah Provisional School opened on 2 September 1914 under teacher Beesie Pollock.
 On 1 September 1916, it became Tinbeerwah State School.
-It closed on 9 August 1963.
+It closed on 9 August 1963 due to transport issues.
+It was on the junction of Sivyers Road and Cooroy-Noosa Road.
+The school building was relocated to 1 Doonella Street, Teewantin, where it is used as a kindergarten.
+The school's site became the Tinbeerwah School Park with a plaque and a cairn commemorating the school.

 In 1987, 12-year-old Noosa schoolgirl Sian Kingi was raped and murdered in Tinbeerwah after being abducted from Noosa Heads.

 Between 2008 and 2013, Tinbeerwah (and the rest of the Shire of Noosa) was within Sunshine Coast Region but the Shire of Noosa was re-established in 2014.